- Places to Explore

 Natural History Museum Review

 The ornate terracotta facade of this enormous Victorian museum is strewn with relief panels depicting living creatures to the left of the entrance and extinct ones to the right (although some species have subsequently changed categories).
-It's an appropriate design, for within these walls lie more than 70 million different specimens.
+Most are represented inside the museum, which contains more than 70 million different specimens.
 Only a small percentage is on public display, but you could still spend a day here and not come close to seeing everything.
-The museum is full of cutting-edge exhibits, with all the wow-power and interactives necessary to secure interest from younger visitors.
+The museum is full of exhibits with plenty of interactivity and other cutting-edge technology to appeal to younger visitors.

 A giant diplodocus skeleton dominates the vaulted, cathedral-like entrance hall, affording you perhaps the most irresistible photo opportunity in the building.
 It's just a cast, but the Dinosaur Gallery (Gallery 21) contains plenty of real-life dino bones, fossils, and some extremely long teeth.